 Summer is the most popular time to visit.
 All of the mountain roads that are closed due to snow should be open by June, just in time to see the wildflowers bloom in the subalpine meadows.

 As visitor numbers increase, so do services and programs that might be unavailable during the quieter seasons.
-That being said, in a normal year you can expect heavy crowds, traffic and parking congestion, hot weather, and trickling waterfalls.
-This is a good time to visit the less known parts of the park.
+That being said, in a normal year, you can expect heavy crowds, traffic and parking congestion, hot weather, and trickling waterfalls.
+This is a good time to visit the lesser-known parts of the park.

-If you do get to go, you’ll find the height of climbing season, beautiful fall colors popping through the evergreens, fly fishing, and mild weather.
-Campsites are a bit easier to reserve, and biking is less stressful with less traffic.
+If you do get to go, you’ll find the height of the climbing season, beautiful fall colors popping through the evergreens, fly fishing, and mild weather.
+Campsites are a bit easier to reserve, and less traffic means less stress for everyone.

-In the winter, you’ll find less crowds and possibly even more beauty.
+In the winter, you’ll find fewer crowds and possibly even more beauty.
 Glacier Point Road and Tioga Road will be closed, but Badger Pass and the Curry Village Ice Rink are open for skating, skiing, snowboarding, tubing, snow-shoeing, and cross-country skiing.
-Plus the possibility of seeing the Firefall in February.
+Plus you have the possibility of seeing the Firefall in February.

 I would have never planned to visit Yosemite in the snow, but now that I’ve experienced it, I wouldn’t hesitate to go again.